achambaz/tlride/_book/abcd.md

 iter <- 1e3
 ```

-Equal to 1 million, the sample size `B` is very large.
-We will in fact
+Equal to 1000 thousands, the sample  size `B` is very large.
+We will in
-use  1000 disjoint  subsamples  composed  of $n$  independent
+fact use 1000 disjoint  subsamples composed of $n$ independent
 observations among $O_{1}, \ldots, O_{B}$,  where $n$ equals `B/iter`, *i.e.*,
 1000.
 We will  thus be  in a  position to  investigate the
 statistical  properties  of  every  estimation  procedure  by  replicating  it